jasonwolfg/zoom-meetings-sms/blueprint/index.md

 ![Add Permissions to Custom Role](images/assignPermissionToCustomRole.png "Add Permissions to Custom Role")

-### Integrate Genesys Cloud data action with an OAuth client
+### Integrate Genesys Cloud data actions with an OAuth client

 A Genesys Cloud OAuth client must be configured to enable Genesys Cloud data requests to an organization.